 “I don’t think there’s anybody (me included) who believes more strongly in the outward-focused and trust-based values and business philosophy of Kittelson than Mark,” said Wayne.
 “During his tenure he has lived and managed the CEO role exactly as I have always thought it should be lived and managed – that is, as a responsibility and not a privilege, as a burden and not a windfall, and as a humbling and not an empowering experience.”

-Mark assumed the CEO position in 2010, arguably the most difficult period in Kittelson’s history due to the economic recession.
+Mark assumed the CEO position in 2010, one of the most difficult periods in Kittelson’s history due to the economic recession.
 Not the easiest time to start leading a multi-office firm, but the tone set by Mark of “people first” got us through with staff retention as the highest priority.

 Between 2010 and 2020, Kittelson & Associates grew in many ways, perhaps most markedly in our expansion from 10 offices to 26 offices nationwide.
 In 2014, we began to categorize our offices into a regional structure, but set up in a way so that the regional leaders support the staff and work rather than determine or direct it.